tesiatran/botw-shrine-tracker/README.md

 ## Project Details

 Shrine Tracker is a place for you to track the completion status of each shrine in The Legend of Zelda: Breath of the Wild.
+You can keep track of what type of shrine it is (dropdown), the location of it (input), whether you've completed it/acquired the spirit orb (boolean), and how many chests you found (number).

 ### Built with: